AmberELEC/website/docs/System-Sony-PlayStation.md

 ## Core Availability

-There are two cores provided by 351ELEC for PlayStation emulation:
+There are two cores provided by AmberELEC for PlayStation emulation:

 * PCSX ReARMed
 * DuckStation(/SwanStation)